 B. Conduct and Information Restrictions

-No user of the Broadband Service, Customer Equipment, or CTC Equipment may, individually or in combination with another:
+No user of the Broadband Service, Customer Equipment, or CTG Equipment may, individually or in combination with another:

 - avoid incurring charges for or otherwise being required to pay for usage of the Broadband Service;